 Outside of addiction, what are your hobbies?
 What do you enjoy doing?
 If you recently found sobriety, you may be having a difficult time answering these questions.
 You are not alone!
 Many people who are just starting out on their journey through recovery find that they can’t remember who they were before they started using substances or maybe can’t recall a life prior to addiction.

-If you shed your identity as solely being an “addict,” you might end up shedding your entire identity, especially if you’ve been using for a long time.
-You may have struggled with an addiction for so long, you can’t remember what you used to do for fun, or you were too young when you started using and never had the chance to develop a clear sense of your identity or define who you are.
+If you shed your identity as solely being an “addict,” you might end up shedding your entire identity, especially if you’ve been using it for a long time.
+You may have struggled with addiction for so long, you can’t remember what you used to do for fun, or you were too young when you started using and never had the chance to develop a clear sense of your identity or define who you are.

 Now that you are sober and in the process of shedding your sole identity as an “addict,” you may not know who you are or even recognize yourself.
 You may feel lost or confused and unsure of what direction to go in.
 Who are you now that you’re sober?
 You get to decide!